Beyond held its 7th study session, "Game Development's [Super Cool] ~ Game API Development for Social Game Development"!

 This was an introduction to Phalcon, a PHP framework that is extremely fast

-First, he introduced a list of popular PHP frameworks and their speeds, and
+First, they introduced a list of popular PHP frameworks and their speeds, and

 here are the top three.